Close Menu

 HOW TO FILE FOR DISABILITY BENEFITS IN NEVADA

-Filing for disability in Nevada can help you get the benefits you deserve.
+Filing for disability benefits in Nevada can help you get the money you need to live when you can’t work.
 Especially, if you have a physical or mental condition that prevents you from working for more than 12 months.
 You may need help filing for Social Security benefits in Nevada.
 We can help you.

 There are two federal programs that offer benefits.
 The first is Social Security Disability Insurance (SSD).
 The SSD program requires you to have a work history and to have a severe physical or mental illness.
 The second program is Supplemental Security Income (SSI).
 SSI also requires you to have a severe physical or mental condition.
 However, to win the benefit you must also meet the income and asset rules of the program.
 You apply for both programs when you are filing for benefits in Nevada.